W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁵This makes spirit almost inaccessible to the mind and entirely inaccessible to the body.
 ⁶Thereäfter, spirit is perceived as a threat, because light abolishes darkness merely by showing you it is not there.
 ⁷Truth will always overcome error in this way.
-⁸This cannot be an active process of correction because, as I have already emphasised, knowledge does not do anything.
+⁸This cannot be an active process of correction because, as I have already emphasized, knowledge does not do anything.
 ⁹It can be perceived as an attacker, but it cannot attack.
 ¹⁰What you perceive as its attack is your own vague recognition that knowledge can always be remembered, never having been destroyed.